Frequently Asked Questions on Physics

 waterMaterial = H2O;

 Density of water is taken by default as 1 g/cm3.
-In case you need to change the density of water, you may look into the « dnaphysics » advanced example DetectorConstruction class:
+In case you need to change the density of water, you may look into the « dnaphysics » extended example DetectorConstruction class:

 // If one wishes to test other density value for water material, one should use instead: